-Today we make our return flight to the Orkney Mainland and head south, leaving Orkney late morning, having spent our final hours taking in the Italian Chapel (decorated with scrap materials by Italian prisoners of war in WW2) and the Churchill Barriers (causeways linking the islands).
+Today we make our return flight to the Orkney Mainland and head south, leaving Orkney late afternoon, having spent our final hours taking in the isles of Burray and South Ronaldsay, with famous sites being the Italian Chapel (decorated with scrap materials by Italian prisoners of war in WW2) and the Churchill Barriers (causeways linking the islands).
 Our Orkney saga ends by taking the ferry across the Pentland Firth for one last chance of cetaceans and seabirds.
-Once back on the mainland, we head south, stopping at one of the pretty seaboard villages of Sutherland on the way.
-A visit to Loch Fleet NNR or other attractive coastal site will ensure a great end to our adventure.
-The holiday ends on our return to Nethy Bridge in the late afternoon or evening, depending on ferry times.
+Once back on the mainland, we head south, stopping at one of the pretty seaboard villages of Sutherland on the way for a fish and chip supper.
+The holiday ends on our return to Nethy Bridge in the late evening, depending on ferry times.

 This holiday can be combined with:

 High Season across the Highlands, Highlands and Orkney,